Jetalliance Racing: 2008

+Jetalliance's 2008-spec DBR9, pictured a year later at Goodwood.

 Jetalliance purchased four Aston Martin V8 Vantage N24's in late 2007 and raced them in the 2008 FIA GT4 European Cup.

 Jetalliance ran a Porsche 996-RSR at the Dubai 24 Hour in January 2008 with the driving seat be filled by: Karl Wendlinger, Lukas Lichtner-Hoyer, Vitus Eckert, Klaus Engelhorn and Ryan Sharp who was entered to drive the Porsche at the last minute.
 They failed to finish due to gearbox failure, seventeen hours into the race.

 Jetalliance will return to the FIA GT in 2008 with two Aston Martin DBR9's, numbered 33 and 36 like they were in 2007.
 Car #33 will be driven by last years drive pairing of Karl Wendlinger and Ryan Sharp.
 Lichtner-Hoyer will once again pilot the #36 car, but will not be paired with Robert Lechner, but with Alex Müller.
 Jetalliance have partnered up with the Austrian Olympic Committee for the 2008 season and will be carrying new logos on both cars to show this relationship.